- Written by Dr.Mehmet Demircioglu

 If PRP is offered as a supportive, optional treatment with realistic language, that is one thing.
 I explain this balance more directly in my article on PRP and exosomes after a hair transplant.
 If PRP is pushed in a way that makes the patient feel his transplant result will be poor without it, that is something else entirely.

-And in many cheaper hair mill settings, unfortunately, it is the second approach that patients encounter.
+In many cheaper hair mill settings, unfortunately, it is the second approach that patients encounter.
 Patients who want to understand the main clinical details after surgery should first consider aftercare, long-term medical strategy, and the overall quality of the surgical plan, not just whether extra PRP sessions are being sold.

 In the right patient, it may provide a supportive benefit.
 In the wrong patient, it may do very little.
 And in highly commercial clinics, it is often used as an upsell tool more than a carefully indicated medical treatment.